n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/PayPal/README.md

 ### 2. PayPal node

-1. Click on the plus button, search for "PayPal", select it and double-click on the new node.
-2. Select "Create new" in the *PayPal API* field.
-3. Create a credential as shown in [this tutorial](../../../credentials/PayPal/).
+1. First of all, you'll have to enter credentials for the PayPal node.
+You can find out how to do that [here](../../../credentials/PayPal/).
-4. Enter an ID in the *Sender Batch ID* field.
+2. Enter an ID in the *Sender Batch ID* field.
-5. Click on *Execute Node* to run the workflow.
+3. Click on *Execute Node* to run the workflow.